Authors of section

 Hinged knee cast-brace

-For proximal tibial fractures, the knee may be mobilized with the aid of a hinged cast, this is applied when the fracture is sufficiently consolidated (typically after 6 weeks).
-The hinged cast involves two parts as shown.
+For proximal tibial fractures, the knee may be mobilized with the aid of a hinged cast.
+This is applied when the fracture is sufficiently healed (typically after six weeks).
+The hinged cast has two parts as shown.

 This cast-brace, a form of functional bracing, allows mobilization of the knee joint before the fracture is completely healed.
 It provides continued protection of the healing fracture, as well as progressive partial weight bearing, at the discretion of the treating surgeon.